EleutherAI/gpt-neox/README.md

 # Exporting to HuggingFace

 GPT-NeoX is optimized heavily for training only, and GPT-NeoX model checkpoints are not compatible out of the box with other deep learning libraries.
-To make models easily loadable and sharable with end users, and for further exporting to various other frameworks, GPT-NeoX supports checkpoint conversion to the [HuggingFace Transformers](https://arxiv.org/abs/1910.03771) GPTNeoXModel format.
+To make models easily loadable and shareable with end users, and for further exporting to various other frameworks, GPT-NeoX supports checkpoint conversion to the [HuggingFace Transformers](https://arxiv.org/abs/1910.03771) GPTNeoXModel format.

 To convert a NeoX checkpoint to Huggingface-loadable format, run:
 ```bash